DNA64/SuperHakchi/README.md

 Scroll to the end of the value, add a semi-colon, and then add the location of python.exe.

-(If you do not know where your python.exe is, you can search for it.)
+(If you do not know where your python.exe is, you can search for it.
+Instructions below)

 Click OK to save this change.

-If you do not have a user variable named Path, click the New… button.
+If you do not have a `user variable` named Path, click the New… button.

 Add a variable named Path and make its value the location of your python.exe.